volcanohatred/pen300/cocon_antivirus_evasion/readme.md

 how do we sync ida and windbg?

 how dows microsoft develop such complex operating system and still remain error free

+The zwReadFile that we have is the code written in C# and C?